Urban AI • Equity • Mobility

 UC Berkeley CED

-Microclimate and Sky View Factor
+Pedestrian-scale Sky View Factor mapping

 MIT-UF-NEU